-This is a common problem for babies breast fed or formula fed it comes up often.
-This will help you figure out how to get baby to sleep at night once you narrow this down if it is gas.
+This is a common problem for babies breastfed or formula-fed it comes up often.
+This will help you figure out how to get baby to sleep once you narrow this down if it is gas.

-It is important to burb your baby really well, pat babies back for 3 minutes or so, their are different ways to do this.
-Up on the shoulder baby facing your back, sitting baby on your lap facing out holding his/her chin in your hand and patting back, and then there is laying baby flat on your arm and patting back.
+It is important to burb your baby really well, pat babies back for 3 minutes or so, there are different ways to do this.
+Upon the shoulder baby facing your back, sitting baby on your lap facing out holding his/her chin in your hand and patting back, and then there is laying baby flat on your arm and patting back.

 I do recommend using Gripe Water